-- A description of the NERstar model and the NER formula, which is at the core of the NERstar evaluation tool. - 2.
-A description of the new editor and its editing functionalities. - 3.
-An outline of the new approach to (segmented) text correction. - 4.
-A description of the functionalities to edit and correct Automatic Speech Recognition (ASR) (segmented) text with NERstar. - 5.
-Some concrete guidelines on correction and editing. - 6.
-A summary of the findings for the implementation in SL.
+- 1. A description of the NERstar model and the NER formula, which is at the core of the NERstar evaluation tool. - A description of the NERstar model and the NER formula, which is at the core of the NERstar evaluation tool. - 3.
+A description of the new editor and its editing functionalities. - 4.
+An outline of the new approach to (segmented) text correction. - 5.
+A description of the functionalities to edit and correct Automatic Speech Recognition (ASR) (segmented) text with NERstar. - 6.
+Some concrete guidelines on correction and editing. - 7.
+A summary of the findings for the implementation in SL. - 8.
+Description of the SL extension to the editor

-By elaborating on these points, the document delivers a consistent framework and solid guidelines for generating impact in the standardization of automatic (segmented) text translations within EASIER that will be used for automatically recognized speech and the correction of its text output.
+By elaborating on these points, the document delivers a consistent framework and solid guidelines for generating impact in the standardization of automatic (segmented) text translations and Sign Language within EASIER.